BBKite/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 5: Changes all lowercase letters of a string to uppercase File 6: Capitlises all words of a string
 File 7: Encodes a string into 1337 Leet format
+File 8: Encodes a string using rot13 encryption
+File 9: Prints an integer